Under Plan A (updated 3/24/21):

 Bus drivers and any staff riding school buses will have their temperature checked on campus, before ever boarding their bus to pick up students.
 Students will board the bus like normal, wearing face coverings, and have their temperature checked once they arrive at school, before entering the building.

 Individuals who present symptoms at school will be sent home, with directions from public health officials.
 School nurses will be using the steps on the NCDHHS flow chart included in the StrongSchoolsNC Public Health Toolkit (pg.
 22) to screen individuals for COVID-19 symptoms.

 If individuals with symptoms are unable to leave the school immediately, they will be monitored away from others in a privacy room until they are able to be picked up.
 Each school will have an area for isolation, as well as an area for nurses to provide routine care.
 School nurses have worked with individual principals to establish these areas, based on the logistics of each school.

-When there is a positive COVID-19 case in a school, HCPS will send a SwiftK12 call to all families in that school.
+When there is a positive COVID-19 case in a school, HCPS will send a SwiftK12 call to all families in that school and the district will continue updating the COVID District Dashboard with school-affected positives.
 The Henderson County Department of Public Health is responsible for conducting contact tracing.
 Both the health department and HCPS will provide as transparent reporting as possible while still protecting confidentiality.

 The health department will contact parents/guardians directly if their child is identified as having had close contact with a positive COVID case.
 The school district will not provide personally identifiable information of an infected person.